-- To provide funds which can be designated to specific areas such as support for SEND pupils. - To cover ongoing costs in relation to the running of the academy trust including catering provisions, school trips and uniform costs.
+- To provide funds which can be designated to specific areas such as trust growth and development, upskilling staff, and nurture projects. - To cover ongoing costs in relation to the running of the academy trust including catering provisions, school trips and uniform costs

 The level of reserves is reviewed by Trustees regularly throughout the year.
 The minimum level of reserves for the ongoing needs of the academy trust is reviewed by the Trustees on an annual basis.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
+The Trustees therefore consider it is prudent to hold reserves in the general fund in the form of restricted general funds (excluding pension reserves) and unrestricted funds of £350,000.

-As at 31 August 2022 the academy trust holds available reserves of £636,000, comprising of restricted general funds (excluding pension reserves) of £415,000 and unrestricted funds of £221,000.
+As at 31 August 2024 the academy trust holds available reserves of £444,000, comprising of restricted general funds (excluding pension reserves) of £150,000 and unrestricted funds of £294,000.
+The reserves held is higher than stated in the policy due to income being higher than the expenditure.
 The Trustees continue to consider additional activities related to the academy trust's objectives to which the excess reserves may be applied including:

-- Maintaining the academy trust's position by investing in high quality education for our pupils through enhancing the provision of indoor and outdoor teaching and learning spaces. - · On-going maintenance of the buildings. - To provide funds which can be designated to specific areas such as covering ongoing costs in relation to the running of the academy trust including catering provisions and school trips.
+- Maintaining the academy trust's position by investing in high quality education for our pupils through enhancing the provision of indoor and outdoor teaching and learning spaces. - b) On-going maintenance of the buildings. - c) To provide funds which can be designated to specific areas such as covering ongoing costs in relation to the running of the academy trust including catering provisions and school trips.